andreav/jenkins-jcasc/README.md

 And connect to localhost:8888

-## Docker run (secrets not supported)
+## Docker run (no secret support)

-Here some commands for runnig without docker-compose or docker stack deploy
+With docker run there is no secret support.

 Building image: